MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 # Azure Well-Architected Framework perspective on Azure ExpressRoute

-Azure ExpressRoute is a service that enables you to create private connections between Azure data-centers and infrastructure that's on your premises or in a colocation facility.
-ExpressRoute connections don't go over the public internet, offering more reliability, faster speeds, and lower latencies than typical internet connections.
-ExpressRoute connections can offer higher security, reliability, and speeds with lower latencies than typical internet connections.
+Azure ExpressRoute enables you to create private connections between Azure data-centers and infrastructure that's on your premises or in a colocation facility.
+ExpressRoute connections don't go over the public internet, offering more security, faster speeds, and lower latencies than typical internet connections.

 This article assumes that you have working knowledge of Azure ExpressRoute and are well versed with all of its features.
-For more information, see [Azure ExpressRoute](/azure/expressroute/expressroute-introduction).
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).

-We recommend starting with the Cloud Adoption Framework Ready methodology's guidance on [Connect to Azure](/azure/cloud-adoption-framework/ready/azure-best-practices/connectivity-to-azure) and [Architect for hybrid connectivity](/azure/architecture/reference-architectures/hybrid-networking/expressroute) with Azure ExpressRoute.
-Additionally, reference [Architect ExpressRoute for Resiliency](/azure/expressroute/design-architecture-for-resiliency) to ensure your setup is robust and reliable.
-For low-code application architectures, review the guidance on [Enabling ExpressRoute for Power Platform](/power-platform/guidance/expressroute/overview) when planning and configuring ExpressRoute for use with Microsoft Power Platform.

 > [!IMPORTANT]
 >